zavvy logo

 A recent Future of Jobs Survey determines that 40% of employees need a maximum of 6 months to reskill, although the time may be extended for people working in the financial services or energy sectors.

-Reskilling often happens internally, with 94% of companies expecting their employees to learn new skills during on-the-job training.
+Reskilling often happens internally, with 94% of companies expecting their employees to learn during on-the-job training.
 Online learning platforms and external consultants supplement their development.

 Still interested in comparing reskilling to recruitment?